How do my rates compare to other utilities?

 What can cause taste or odor in my water?

 - Taste and odors in water are generally due to what the water has come in contact with and not the water itself.
-FUD tests both the raw water (before filtering) and the finished water (before being pumped to your home) for many chemicals and substances that can cause taste and odor problems.
+FUD tests both the raw water (before treatment and filtering) and the finished water (before being pumped to your home) for many chemicals and substances that can cause taste and odor problems.

 - Residential plumbing consists of metal, plastic, and rubber materials.
 Water passes through these materials and can pick up tastes and odors from being in contact with them.
 If your water taste or odor is different than your neighbors, the likely cause of the taste or odor is in your private plumbing.